zscaler/terraform-azurerm-cloud-connector-modules/examples/base/README.md

 # Zscaler "Base" deployment type

 This deployment type is just for greenfield/POV reference and/or spoke workload testing.
 It does not deploy any Cloud Connector appliances.
 Full set of resources provisioned list below, but this will effectively create all network infrastructure dependencies for an Azure environment.
-Creates 1 new Resource Group; 1 VNet with 1 public subnet and 1 private/workload subnet; 1 Centos server workload in the private subnet; 1 Bastion Host in the public subnet assigned a Public IP; and generates local key pair .pem file for ssh access.
+Creates 1 new Resource Group; 1 VNet with 1 public subnet and 1 private/workload subnet; 1 test workload in the private subnet; 1 Bastion Host in the public subnet assigned a Public IP; and generates local key pair .pem file for ssh access.

 ## Caveats/Considerations
 - WSL2 DNS bug: If you are trying to run these Azure terraform deployments specifically from a Windows WSL2 instance like Ubuntu and receive an error containing a message similar to this "dial tcp: lookup management.azure.com on 172.21.240.1:53: cannot unmarshal DNS message" please refer here for a WSL2 resolv.conf fix. https://github.com/microsoft/WSL/issues/5420#issuecomment-646479747.